 Students presenting at Caltech may elect to give a poster presentation.
 Spaces are limited, but most students who want to do a poster can be accommodated.

-- Students will need to be present with their poster for 60 minutes (Summer Seminar Day) or 90 minutes (Fall Seminar Day) and engage visitors who stop by their poster in conversation about your research.
+- Students will need to be present with their poster and engage visitors who stop by their poster in conversation about their research.
 The poster sessions run concurrently with our reception so we expect a good turnout for the posters.
 Some of the visitors will be technically oriented (in or out of your field) and others will have little technical background.
 Be prepared to handle varying levels of knowledge on the part of your audience.

 - The SFP Office will provide you with an easel upon which to place your poster.
 We strongly suggest you affix your poster to a foam core board prior to arriving at the poster session.
 Foam core is thicker than standard poster board and will keep your poster from bending while on display.
 We do not provide foam core or poster board.